Lifecycles

 For any given render:

-2. after() callbacks run second (element live in DOM)
+4. after() callbacks run (nodes live in DOM)

-All three methods return promises when called without arguments:
+All three methods return promises when called without arguments, for use in async generator components:

 async function *Component() {